cogneon/lernos-for-you/lernOS mi Guide - en/lernOS-mi-Guide-en.md

 * Fun facts
 * Anything that helps to understand what makes you who YOU are

-Start creating a list of 10 random things about yourself.
+- [ ] **Exercise:** Start creating a list of 10 random things about yourself.
 Read the [Fuqua 25 random things do's and dont's](https://stratusadmissionscounseling.com/duke-fuqua-25-random-things-dos-donts/).
 Then expand the list to 25 things.

 **Note:** If you use the lernOS Memex create the list in a seperate page.